-The association between HFT and volatility is investigated, a) taking advantage of a unique opportunity to obtain data on each transaction of high frequency traders in whole market, b) using the October 2008 introduction of Co-location servers on the NASDAQ OMX Helsinki Stock Exchange [OMXH] as an exogenous trigger of HFT and c) in a period of exceptional changes in volatility during 2008 and 2009.
+The association between HFT and volatility is investigated, a) taking advantage of a unique opportunity to obtain data on each transaction of high frequency traders in whole market, b) using the October 2008 introduction of Co-location servers on the NASDAQ OMX Helsinki Stock Exchange [OMXH] as an exogenous trigger of HFT activity and c) in a period of exceptional changes in volatility during 2008 and 2009.

 In summary this paper finds that HFT represents a total of 31.8% of all value traded, hence a fundamental component of trading activity on the OMXH throughout the period.
 I confirm that there is a general, statistical and fundamental negative association between High Frequency Trading [HFT] activity and market volatility.
-The associations between volatility and HFT participation and volatility and order imbalance are investigated in VAR regressions models.
-I find that the connection between HFT and volatility is most pronounced during periods of very short intervals, while the association is also statistically significant and negative in data of monthly frequency.
-Results also indicate that technological innovation in market structures through the introduction of co-location 'Proximity Services' on the [OMXH] accelerated the negative association between HFT and market volatility.
+Analysis of the association between abnormal volatility and HFT activity, causality tests, and regressions models of market volatility versus HFT activity and period lead and lag volatility vs. HFT activity, are employed to confirm these findings.
+The connection between HFT and volatility is most pronounced during periods of very short intervals, however the association is also statistically significant and negative in data of monthly frequency.
+Results also indicate that technological innovation in market structures through the introduction of Co-location 'Proximity Services' on the [OMXH] accelerated the negative association between HFT and market volatility.
 The implications of this study in informing future regulations must weigh up the role of HFTs in dampening intra-day volatility with the systematic risks posed by the sudden evaporation of their order-flow from the market.

-2 Institutional Setting
+2. Institutional Setting

-The institutional setting at the Nasdaq OMXH is similar to other Nordic European exchanges where trading is conducted electronically in a central limit order book with no designated liquidity suppliers in any major stock issues and since 2006 trading broker identity is pretrade anonymous, trading opens with an auction at 10 am and closes after a long post trading period that ends at 6.20 pm.
-The minimum tick-size is 0.01 EURO for most stocks as the exchange has few low price stocks.
+The institutional setting on the OMXH is similar to other Nordic European exchanges where trading is conducted electronically in a central limit order book with no designated liquidity suppliers in any major stock issues and since 2006 trading broker identity is pre-trade anonymous, trading opens with an auction at 10 am and closes after a long post trading period that ends at 6.20 pm.
+The minimum tick-size has traditionally been simple at 0.01 EURO as the exchange has few low price stocks.
 The Helsinki market has become a significant part of the global portfolio despite its relatively small size.
-Nasdaq OMXH is home to well known companies in the technology sector, and their presence may also have alerted international investors to the other large companies at the exchange, typically in the industries engineering, forestry and resources.
+The exchange is home to companies in the technology sector like Nokia, Telia-Sonera, Elcoteq, Vaisala, Comptel and Suunto, and their presence may also have alerted international investors to the other largest companies in the exchange, typically in the industries forestry, resources and engineering.
 During the period of study, foreign investors held on average 61% of the market capitalization of the exchange, which was equivalent to approximately 235 billion EURO at the end of my data sample.
-18% of the largest capitalization company on the exchange Nokia was held by 13f registered US institutional investors during the period and most of the approximately 200 common stocks listed during the period had foreign ownership of more than 1%.
+18% of Nokia stock was held by 13f registered US institutional investors during the period and most of the 200 common stocks listed during the period had foreign ownership of more than 1%.
 Many well known international high frequency trading corporations have announced their participation in OMXH in the period 2007 to 2009.
 Hence the results I draw from this dataset should have implications for our general understanding of financial markets, particularly in the context of institutional investors who operate globally.